gregariouspanda/typex/README.md

 # Bugs

-Currently the typex.py script contains a TypeX constructor with a hardcoded list of Stators and Rotors, and needs to be edited to modify the encryption settings.
+Currently the typex script contains a TypeX constructor with a hardcoded list of Stators and Rotors, and needs to be edited to modify the encryption settings.
 This should be considered a bug.
 See TODO.

 The Enigma and TypeX algorithms support only 26-character alphabets.
 This means that spaces, punctuation, and other nice features of readable language are discarded.
 This isn't a bug in this code repo, but it sure is annoying.
 See TODO.